-- You will develop advanced skills in making and applying prosthetics and castings as well as how to create realistic wounds and special effects.
+- You will develop advanced skills in making and applying prosthetics, as well as how to create realistic wounds and special effects.

-- As well as exploring fashion and catwalk make-up, we will also teach you to develop the skills required for you to set up and run your own freelance business.
+- As well as exploring fashion and editorial make-up, we will also teach you to develop the skills required for you to set up and run your own freelance business.

-- You will explore industry innovations and develop a critical awareness of film genres and design concepts surrounding postiche from a particular area.
+- You will explore industry innovations and develop a critical awareness of character design and enterprise, should you wish to set up a business.

-- You will get the chance to work on your own research project, which is an ideal opportunity to showcase the technical skills you have gained and develop an industry specialism.
+- You will get the chance to work on your own research or final major project, which is an ideal opportunity to showcase the technical skills you have gained and develop an industry specialism.